 His younger sister Marquesa was the Ellie Mae of the park.
 For you that have never watched “The Beverly Hillbillies,” Ellie Mae was the girl who always had some “critter around her neck.”
 Marquesa could be seen many a day with her hands cupped together carrying some little squirrel, baby bat, or some other small animal.
 He remembers one time walking outside and his sister had a bobcat pinned against a tree with a stick saying, “Look at the big cat.”
 Luckily, Marquesa did not get mauled and the bobcat retreated as soon as it was allowed to.

-Born to be Wild (Part Five) Goodbye to Park Land South of I-40
+Part 5: Goodbye to Park Land South of I-40

 Another thing we found interesting was when he mentioned park land on the other side of I-40 saying, “They used to store the mattresses from Whispering Pines in a white barn by a pond over where SAS is now.
 We had like 140 acres over on that side.”
 “What happened to it?”
 Jess asked and he jokingly said, “You might want to cut off the microphone for this one.”
 He said, “There was an attempt before I-40 opened to take large sections of the park, which was shot down (one of many attempts).
 After I-40 separated the park land, it was easier to “chip off/sell those pieces that people probably didn’t realize were park land.
 If you turn down Old Reedy Creek Road off Weston Parkway, the little blue house on the right used to be a Ranger residence.”
 Who knew?
 After doing a little research, it seemed that the park swapped that land for some that widened a section on the southeastern side of the park.